sranka/jdbcimage/README.md

 ## Missing pieces
 * tests, review, better organization of shell scripts, error handling of invalid args
-* docker support to have a simple packacking of a reusable tool with examples
+* docker support to have a simple packacking of a reusable tool that can be operated with simple examples